elvismartis/elvismartis/README.md

 ## 🚀 About Me

-- Currently, Elvis is a postdoctoral fellowship at US2B, Nantes University.
+- Currently, Elvis is a postdoctoral fellow at US2B, Nantes University.
 - Previously, he served as an Assistant Professor of Pharmaceutical Chemistry at Bombay College of Pharmacy and conducted computational chemistry research on various drug discovery projects.
 - Elvis earned a bachelor’s degree in Pharmacy from V.E.S.
 College of Pharmacy (University of Mumbai) in 2011.
 - He pursued a master’s degree in Pharmaceutical Chemistry at Bombay College of Pharmacy in 2014.